 Wedding shoots don’t often require a fast turn-around time.
 In fact, it’s not abnormal for clients to wait four-to-six weeks for their final images to be delivered to them.
 Since time usually isn’t of the essence, it’s in your best interest to take your time with post-production and ensure the photographs look exactly as you want.

-The advantage of shooting RAW is that the resulting files capture far more data than JPEGs and give you much more editing leniency when editing them in post-production using a photo-editing program.
+The advantage of shooting RAW is that the resulting files capture far more data than JPEGs and give you much more leniency when editing.

 Not all weddings take place in ideal environments.
 The ability to change white balance and adjust exposure in post without losing detail is critical.
-And it’s not something you can do when shooting JPEG images.
-Sure, the RAW file size will be four-to-five-times larger than a JPEG equivalent, but storage is so cheap nowadays that it’s worth it to just buy another card if you think you’ll be limited on storage.
+This ins’t something you can do when shooting JPEGs.
+Sure, the RAW file size will be about four times larger than a JPEG, but storage is so cheap nowadays that it’s worth it to just buy another memory card.

 Be confident, but not arrogant